home-assistant/home-assistant.io/source/_components/sensor.snmp.markdown

 ### {% linkable_title Printer uptime minutes %}

 According to the most common SNMP standard, the uptime of a device is accessible under OID `1.3.6.1.2.1.1.3.0`.
-The value represented using a format called `TimeTicks`, in units of hundredth of a second.
+The value represented using a format called `TimeTicks`, in units of hundredths of a second.

 To create a sensor that displays the uptime for your printer in minutes, you can use this configuration: